erikpukinskis/onnemi-4211/README.md

 ###  E — Everything Is Module

-- No dependencies implicit in filesystem, environment switches, build descriptors, etc. All libraries must be communicate with other libraries through formal interfaces in the language you are coding in
+- No dependencies implicit in filesystem, environment switches, build descriptors, etc. All libraries communicate with other libraries through formal interfaces in the language you are coding in

 ### M — Modules Are 150 Lines